DarkStarSword/3d-fixes/Team Sonic Racing/README.md

 Like my Work?
 -------------
-Fixing games takes a lot of time and effort, and I also do a lot of work on 3DMigoto behind the scenes to make all of these mods possible - in particular, this release required writing an entirely new loader mechanism for 3DMigoto as well as solving a lot of hangs and crashes.
+Fixing games takes a lot of time and effort, and I also do a lot of work on 3DMigoto behind the scenes to make all of these mods possible.

 If you are in a position where you are able to do so, please consider [supporting me with a monthly donation on Patreon][1], and thanks again to